ProjectAdam95/Note-Taker101/README.md

 ##  :camera: Gallery
 Below is a preview photo of the website.

-Click here to view preview photos: [PREVIEW PHOTOS HERE](https://imgur.com/a/m2HzQ3d)
+Click here to view preview photos: [CLICK HERE](https://imgur.com/a/m2HzQ3d)

 ## :star2: Credit/Acknowledgment